Vegetables are an important part of rabbits' and guinea pigs' diets. Fresh greens give them important vitamins and nutrients.

 Some vegetables are suitable for rabbits and guinea pigs, while others can cause upset stomachs.
 Certain plants can even poison pets, so it’s important to check what you’re feeding them is safe.

-Don’t feed garden cuttings to your rabbit or guinea pigs, as lots of garden plants are toxic to pets and could kill them.
+Don’t feed garden cuttings to your rabbits or guinea pigs, as lots of garden plants are toxic to pets and could kill them.
 Read our vets advice about common poisons and hazards to watch out for.

 - Brussel Sprouts